Overseas Chinese Nationalism and Relief Efforts for China in the 1930s

 -

-Liao C Fan and Wang Siew Peng, Xinjiapo Zhonghua Zongshanghui Chouzhen Zhongguo Nanmin Weiyuanhui Dashijie Youyihui Tekan (A Special Guide to the Great World Entertainment in aid of the China Relief Fund organised by the Singapore Chinese Chamber of Commerce), (Singapore: Singapore Chinese Chamber of Commerce, 1932), pp. 15—16 in the main text. ↩
+Liao C Fan and Wang Siew Peng, Xinjiapo Zhonghua Zongshanghui Chouzhen Zhongguo Nanmin Weiyuanhui Dashijie Youyihui Tekan (A special guide to the Great World entertainment in aid of the China Relief Fund organised by the Singapore Chinese Chamber of Commerce) (Singapore: Singapore Chinese Chamber of Commerce, 1932), pp. 15–16, main text. ↩

 -